tmieslinger/pydropsonde/docs/source/CONTRIBUTING.rst

 2. Make the change.
 Here are some referencing tips for both Markdown files and for docstrings.

-   - For cross-referencing within the document, use e.g. :ref:`dokudev`.
+   - For cross-referencing within the document, use
       .. code-block::

           :ref:`section_label`

+     for example, ``:ref:`dokudev``` in the source code will give you the following link: :ref:`dokudev`.
+This works because the section :ref:`dokudev` is tagged with the label ``dokudev`` in the source code, which is done by adding the line ``.. _dokudev:`` at the beginning of the section.

    - For cross-referencing a different document, use e.g. :doc:`landing <index>`